Senior Reflections: Helen Qian

 Even now, one of my regrets is not getting as involved extracurricular-wise in freshman year because I was worried about the time commitment.
 Most high school students will never have as much time as they do during their freshman and sophomore year, so take advantage of it.

-Nonetheless, my RM teachers—IB, AP and otherwise—have given me memories, laughs and encouragement that I’ll never forget.
+Nonetheless, my RM teachers—IB, AP and more—have also given me memories, laughs and encouragement that I’ll never forget.
 I’ll always be grateful to have learned from such wonderful people.
 Thank you.

 And thank you in particular to Ms. Kidd and my amazing team of Tide editors.
 I’ll be heading off next year, but I can’t wait to see where our paper will go.